tritch/Getting-and-Cleaning-Data-Course-Project/codebook.md

 The accelerometer and gyroscope raw data was processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

+The deliverable of this project is the tidy dataset `average.data.txt`, which is described in detail in README.md.

 ###Citation

 Use of this dataset in publications must be acknowledged by referencing the following publication: